niilante/FFCK/docs/FAQ/FAQ.md

 * A.I. based systems (addons) - A.I. is in general a good idea, but "bypassing", fooling or breaking them is often easy and A.I. always needs lots of data first
 * [Disconnect](https://disconnect.me) - covered by uBlock/uMatrix
 * [HTTPS Everywhere](https://addons.mozilla.org/de/firefox/addon/https-everywhere/) Use HTTPS websites only or use [Force HTTPS](Force HTTPS) to blocjk insecure http outgoing connections

+## Enabling DoH breaks my VPN connection

+It's by design, a VPN with _"DNS leak protection"_ should not allow DOH to work properly.